Piero Angela: Journalism

-At the end of 1951, Angela began collaborating on a programme on the history of Jazz for RAI.
+At the end of 1951, Angela began collaborating on a programme on the history of jazz for RAI.
 By 1952 he stopped playing music and began working full time as a journalist.
-First as reporter and contributor.
+First as a reporter and contributor.
 Angela has spent nine years in Paris, four years in Brussels as a correspondent and toured America as a correspondent for RAI.

-His wife, Margherita Pastore, gave up her career as a dancer and married Piero when she was 19, and went with Angela to Paris.
-According to Margherita: "We didn't make a decision, but the strange thing that you have inside and that makes you act sometimes not completely rationally, but beautifully.
+His wife, Margherita Pastore, gave up her career as a dancer, married Piero when she was 19, and went with Angela to Paris.
+According to Margherita, "We didn't make a decision, but the strange thing that you have inside and that makes you act sometimes not completely rationally, but beautifully.
 That same thing that had already bewitched us at first glance, during a birthday party in the home of mutual friends."
 While in Paris their daughter, Christine, and son, Alberto, were born.
-Angela has an audio recording of the birth of his two children.
+Angela had an audio recording of the birth of his two children.

 Fabiano Fabiani asked to come to Rome to work on television.
-Fabiani said to Angela: "Enough with the speaking the news on radio, I want the journalists on television."
-In 1968 Angela was the first anchor alternating with Andrea Barbato on the National Television News at 13.30, the lunch time edition of the news.
+Fabiani said to Angela, "Enough with the speaking the news on radio, I want the journalists on television."
+In 1968 Angela was the first anchor alternating with Andrea Barbato on the National Television News at 13.30, the lunchtime edition of the news.

-Angela wrote 33 books which have sold over three million copies, received many honorary degrees, made about sixty documentaries and hundreds of television episodes, won seven Telegacts and eight times the national television directing award.
+Angela wrote 33 books which have sold over three million copies, received many honorary degrees, made about sixty documentaries and hundreds of television episodes, and won seven Telegacts and eight times the National Television Directing Award.

-In 1969 Angela left RAI newscast with the idea of making longer more detailed programs: "I realised that what really interested me was doing not deal with ten news items a day, but the news for a year".
+In 1969 Angela left RAI newscast with the idea of making longer more detailed programs: "I realised that what really interested me was doing not deal with ten news items a day, but the news for a year."

 Scientific journalism

-Influenced by the documentary lesson of Roberto Rossellini, in 1968 Piero Angela produced a series of documentaries entitled The Future in Space, on the theme of the Apollo program; during the filming carried out in the United States he also made numerous live connections for RAI on the occasion of the launch of the Saturn V carrier which brought the first astronauts to the moon.
-Then began a long activity of scientific disclosure that in the following years led him to produce numerous information transmissions including "Destination Man" (Destinazione Uomo), "From zero to three years" (Da zero a tre anni), "Where does the world go?"
-(Dove va il mondo?), "In the darkness of light years" (Nel buio degli anni luce), "Critical investigation of parapsychology" (Indagine critica sulla parapsicologia), "In the cosmos in search of life" (Nel cosmo all ricerca della vita).
-Starting from 1971 he hosted, for Rai 1, a series of scientific TV programs about astronomy, biology, global economy, parapsychology and others.
+Influenced by the documentary lesson of Roberto Rossellini, in 1968 Angela produced a series of documentaries entitled "The Future in Space", on the theme of the Apollo program; during the filming carried out in the United States he also made numerous live connections for RAI on the occasion of the launch of the Saturn V carrier which brought the first astronauts to the moon.
+Then began a long activity of scientific disclosure that in the following years led him to produce numerous information transmissions including Destinazione Uomo ('Destination Man'), Da zero a tre anni ('From zero to three years'), Dove va il mondo? ('Where does the world go?'), Nel buio degli anni luce ('In the darkness of light years'), Indagine critica sulla parapsicologia ('Critical investigation of parapsychology'), and Nel cosmo all ricerca della vita ('In the cosmos in search of life').
+Starting from 1971 he hosted, for Rai 1, a series of scientific TV programmes about astronomy, biology, global economy, parapsychology, and others.